GaryDolan/ci-p2-blackjack/README.md

 ### Betting section moving

-During testing I noticed that when the initial cards were dealt by the dealer, for a brief moment (0.5sec) the player's card div was empty and this caused the betting section to shift up the page briefly.
+During testing I noticed that when the initial cards were dealt by the dealer, for a brief moment (0.5sec) the player's card div was empty and this caused the betting section to shift up the page noticeably.
 To combat this I increased the time that the animation took to complete to 1.3seconds.
 This fixed the issue due to the fact that the dealer only waits 1.1second between dealing the cards.
+I could further improve this by increasing the delay more but this takes from the user experience as the animation does not look as good at hight transition times.

 ## Automated testing bugs